MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ## Troubleshoot

 If you don't see any IntelliCode suggestions, you may have extensions installed that are overriding the IntelliSense UI.
 This can prevent the IntelliCode "starred" suggestions from appearing at the top of the list.
-You can verify if extensions are causing this behavior by turning them off and then trying IntelliSense again, or, if the extension supports it, by turning off its auto-completion features.
+You can verify if extensions are causing this behavior by turning them off and then trying IntelliSense again.
+Or, if the extension supports it, turn off its auto-completion features.

-If this doesn't solve the problem for you, please report your issue by using the Visual Studio [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio) feature and mention IntelliCode in your report.
+If this doesn't solve the problem for you, report it by using the Visual Studio [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio) feature and mention IntelliCode in your report.

 ## Telemetry

-We capture some anonymized usage and error-reporting data from the extension to help improve the product.
-No user-defined code is sent to Microsoft, but we collect information about your use of the IntelliCode results.
+IntelliCode captures some anonymized usage and error-reporting data to help improve the product.
+No user-defined code is sent to Microsoft, but we do collect information about your use of the IntelliCode results.

 For base model suggestions, which are open source or .NET types and members, we capture whether you selected an IntelliCode suggestion and log the name of the suggestion.
-We use the data to monitor and improve the base model.
+Microsoft uses the data to monitor and improve the base model.
 For custom models, we capture whether you selected an IntelliCode suggestion but *do not* log the names of your user-defined types or methods.

-To turn off data collection for the IntelliCode extensions, opt out of the [Visual Studio Experience Improvement Program](/visualstudio/ide/visual-studio-experience-improvement-program).
+To turn off data collection for IntelliCode, opt out of the [Visual Studio Experience Improvement Program](/visualstudio/ide/visual-studio-experience-improvement-program).
 From the menu bar, select **Help** > **Send Feedback** > **Settings**.
 In the **Visual Studio Experience Improvement Program** dialog, select **No, I would not like to participate** and then select **OK**.

 To create models that learn patterns from your own C# code, you need to [sign in to Visual Studio](/visualstudio/ide/signing-in-to-visual-studio) to be able to use the model training service.
 The training service collects only the minimum data that's required to create the model.
 Microsoft keeps the trained models secured to your account so only you and those you choose to share them with can access them.
 Your model and what it’s learned about your code stays private to you.
 For more information, see [Data and privacy](custom-models.md#data-and-privacy).

 ## Provide feedback

-To report a bug in the extension for Visual Studio, use the [Help > Send Feedback > Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio) menu.
+To report an IntelliCode for Visual Studio bug, use the [Help > Send Feedback > Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio) menu.
 If you reproduce the problem before submitting the report, logs are automatically included in the report.

 For feature requests, click the  **Send feedback about** > **This product** button at the bottom of this page to log a new issue.
 Mention that it's a feature request.